TetaBelyse/user-account-management-assignment/README.md

 # Creating admin user account
 NB: This process is done manually.
 Every user created in the database will be having an attribute called role. the default value is "user".
-so, to create an admin user you will have to use signup api to create new user and then go to the database and then update the role field for that user created as "admin"
+so, to create an admin user you will have to use signup api to create new user and then go to the database and then update the role field for that user created as "**admin**" without the quotations.